 While your 3,000 PSI hydraulic hose technically has a high burst pressure, its safety factor for air is only around 4:1.
 The explosive, high-energy nature of compressed air demands a higher safety margin to account for potential weaknesses, sudden impacts, or even small pinhole leaks that could trigger a catastrophic failure.

-Can You Use Hydraulic Hose for Air Compressor
+Can You Use a Hydraulic Hose for an Air Compressor?

 Conclusion